What is a Traumatic Brain Injury?

 Treatment of Traumatic Brain Injury

 With moderate and severe TBI, long term rehabilitation specifically designed for brain injuries is the accepted treatment and gold standard.
-Patients may present with a range of medical problems from physical damages sustained in the injury (broken bones, skull fracture, etc.) in addition to the injuries to the brain itself.
+Patients may present with a range of medical problems from physical injury due to the accident (broken bones, skull fracture, etc.) in addition to the brain injury.

 After emergency medical care to stabilize the person, the next phase of recovery is acute-rehab which begins in the hospital.
 This involves beginning to move and walk, working on strength and other abilities.